 top of page

-GETTING STARTED & SETTINGS
+GETTING STARTED & NAVIGATION

-Version 2024.02
+Version 2025.01

-After requesting the templates, you’ll receive an email with links to two Google Sheets templates.
+After requesting the templates, you'll receive an email with links to two Google Sheets templates:

 sheets